-The society initially sought to convert Native Americans to Catholicism but quickly saw the need to convert the increasing number of German-speaking immigrants instead.
+Ostensibly focused on converting Native Americans to Catholicism, society members quickly recognised the need to support the increasing number of Catholic German-speaking immigrants instead.
 German-speaking migrants to the United States were largely concentrated in the Midwestern states and away from major conurbations.
-The Leopoldine Society therefore stretched deep into American territory by the end of the nineteenth century, but primarily supported Catholic activity in the Archdiocese of Baltimore, Chicago, Denver, Detroit, Louisville, and St. Louis among others.
+The Leopoldine Society therefore stretched deep into American territory by the end of the nineteenth century, but primarily supported Catholic activity in the Archdioceses of Baltimore, Chicago, Denver, Detroit, Louisville, and St. Louis among others.

-Many of the parishes and projects still run to this day.
-The American mission of the LS only ended following the abruptness of the First World War.
-However, it was not without controversy.
-Many Americans—especially those associated with the revival of the Protestantism and the Second Awakening (think Mormons)—in the United States were horrified about the ‘imperialist’ interference by Austria-Hungary.
-Samuel Morse (the inventor of Morse code) wrote several pamphlets and a book against the activates of the Leopoldine Society, decrying as “an imminent danger to the free institutions of the United States.”
+We may have largely forgotten the moment when Austria-Hungary helped to shape and define the character of the quinessential American Midwest, but at the time these missionary activities caused much consternation and unrest.
+Many individuals—especially those associated with the revival of the Protestantism and the Second Awakening—in the United States were horrified about the ‘imperialist’ interference by Austria-Hungary.
+Samuel Morse, the renowned inventor (of Morse code) and author, published several polemics railing against the activities of the Leopoldine Society, decrying Austria-Hungary as “an imminent danger to the free institutions of the United States.”

 Unfortunately for people like Morse, the Leopoldine Society continued to exert its influence over American society until the eve of the First World War when European tensions abruptly shattered this transatlantic exchange.